 1. Seek out deliberate, purposeful action

 People love to think they make deliberate choices.
 They have a plan and go through with it.
-They know their innermost desires and how to achieve their goals.
 If most customers’ life and product engagement decisions are consciously driven, why is it that so many times in practice, you can’t predict user behavior with up to 100% accuracy?

 As research indicates, things are not that simple.
 There are evolutionary causes to people’s behavior.
 In the past, they were predominantly motivated by immediate stimuli to stay safe in a hostile environment.

 The present-day is wrapped in a much more conscious action.
 From Pavlovian dogs to top-performing athletes, there are numerous examples that point out how repetitive actions can be used to change behavior, move conscious processes into the unconscious, and ingrain new habits.

 Both types of insights about customer behavior, conscious and unconscious, are useful.
 And they’re not mutually exclusive.

 How can you get the best of the two worlds?
 This question leads us to the next step on this list:

 Your customers may have kept a part of their reptilian brains.
 They are galvanized by deep-seated emotions.
 However, they are not powerless slaves to instinct.